ngokevin/yanggang.vote/src/canvass/index.md

 tabling events, left in various areas around town.
 In some cities, it is legal to post flyers on utility poles, check your local city laws.

-Designs taken from others online, we are working on adding credits.

 ## Business Cards

 *By [/u/steamin661](https://www.reddit.com/user/steamin661).* Click for full